 The directors are responsible for the other information.
-The other information obtained at the date of this auditor's report comprises the Corporate Governance Statement and Directors' report in the Group's Financial Statements for the year ended 31 December 2016, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's Annual Report for the year ended 31 December 2017, but does not include the financial report and our auditor's report thereon.

-Our opinion on the financial report does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of the directors for the Financial Report
+Responsibilities of the Directors for the Financial Report